Bass fishing with lures is a national pastime and seriously good fun.

 <<<<<<<<<<<<See our guide to the top five swimbaits for bass>>>>>>>>>>

-Spinnerbaits for bass
+Spinnerbaits for Bass

 Spinnerbaits work great in a variety of situations.
 The most popular tactic to fish spinnerbaits is to use in and around heavy cover where other lures struggle, this cover fishing can also be done at virtually every depth with minimal to no fowling or snagging of the lure if used properly.

-Spinnerbaits are also great lures for covering water quickly in order to find active fish, do to being easy to use and quick to retrieve.
+Spinnerbaits are also great lures for covering water quickly in order to find active fish, due to being easy to use and quick to retrieve.
 Using a spinnerbait as a search bait allows anglers to find areas with multiple actively feeding fish, and when these “pods” of fish are found they can switch tactics or lures, slow down and fish the area thoroughly.

 Because they are big and annoying baits designed to trigger a reaction strike, a spinnerbait is better fished in shallow water on windy and cloudy days when fish are less likely to spook.
-On calmer, brighter days spinnerbaits can still be effective fished deeper in the water column.
+On calmer, brighter days spinnerbaits can still be effectively fished deeper in the water column.

 <<<<<<<<<See our guide to the top five spinnerbaits for bass>>>>>>>>>

 Catching bass by fly fishing is growing in popularity.
 Smallmouth bass are a popular fly fishing target, but largemouths are a great species to fish for on the long wand too.
 (See here for our buyer’s guide to the best fly rods for bass.)

 Fly fishing for bass offers a lot of versatility – there is a big range of deer hair and foam flies that float and fulfill the role of a frog or popper.
 These are usually tied with a weed guard and can be thrown into a range of structures.